ds4se/chapters/kim_herzig/test_data.md

 ## The art of testing less

 Combining both measurements for effectiveness and reliability (independent from their definition) allows a development team to assess the quality of individual tests and to act on it.
 Teams may decide to statically fix unreliable tests or to dynamically skip tests.
 Test that show low effectiveness and/or low reliability should be executed only where necessary and as less as possible.
-For more details in how to use these probabilities to design a system that dynamically determines which test to execute and which not, we refer to Herzig et al. [1].
+For more details in how to use these probabilities to design a system that dynamically determines which test to execute and which not, we refer to Herzig et al. [1] and to Elbaum et al. [3].

 #### Without sacrificing code quality